Skip to content

 End of summer celebrations at Garden Party

-Hiedanranta’s Garden Party is a family-friendly event marking the end of the summer season.
-It features music, performances, children’s activities, art, dance, and contemporary circus.
-This year, the Garden Party is on Saturday, August 17, from 11 AM to 5 PM.
+The Hiedanranta Garden Party is a family-oriented event marking the end of summer, featuring music, performances, children’s activities, art, dance, and contemporary circus.
+The event takes place on Saturday, August 16, from 11 a.m. to 5 p.m.
+The detailed program will be announced during the summer.

 Article main photo: Marjaana Malkamäki